 Cotton is hypoallergenic and one of the best options for people with sensitive skin.
 The natural fibers won’t aggravate dry skin or cause any reactions.
 So if you are allergic to merino wool, cotton may be the perfect choice for comfort when traveling.

 One reader suggested Land’s End Supima Cotton as a great line of quality cotton clothing.
-Land’s End uses supima cotton, which makes their items naturally softer and more luxurious to the touch.
+Land’s End specifically uses supima cotton, which makes their items naturally softer and more luxurious to the touch.

 Note: Keep in mind that cotton is the least effective fabric for winter layers, such as thermals.
 It absorbs moisture, preventing your clothing from helping you stay warm.